강의

 3. Various Debugging Practice Lectures

-• Check Page Table Entry Information (Using Crash Utility, TRACE32)
+• Check page table entry information (using Crash Utility, TRACE32)

-• Memory barrier method
+• Memory barrier methods

-• Cache Control Methods
+• Cache control methods

-The instructor is the author of a book on Arm architecture (Excellence in Books Award winner - The National Academy of Sciences, Republic of Korea - 2024), so they can explain RISC-V better than anyone by comparing it with Arm architecture.
+The instructor is the author of a book on Arm architecture (Excellence in Books Award - National Academy of Sciences, Republic of Korea - 2024), so they can explain RISC-V better than anyone by comparing it with Arm architecture.

-This explains the satp register that sets up the page table and provides an easy-to-understand explanation of virtual address concepts through memory dump debugging practice.
+This explains the satp register that configures the page table, and clearly explains the concept of virtual addresses through memory dump debugging practice.
 (Memory dumps are provided in the course materials.)

 Explains the concepts of virtual addresses and page tables, and describes the range of virtual addresses through actual case studies.

-Explains the structure of multi-level page tables and provides a detailed explanation of PTE (Page Table Entry).
+It explains the structure of multi-level page tables and provides a detailed explanation of PTE (Page Table Entry).

-This provides a detailed explanation of the process of directly converting virtual addresses to physical addresses through multi-level page tables.
-It also includes debugging practice using the Crash Utility program to convert virtual addresses to physical addresses.
+It explains in detail the process of directly translating virtual addresses to physical addresses through multi-level page tables.
+It also includes a debugging exercise using the Crash Utility program to convert virtual addresses to physical addresses.

 Based on book writing/teaching experience

-Deeper and more detailed than anyone else!
+More in-depth and detailed than anyone else!

 • 'Reverse Engineering Armv8-A Systems: A practical guide to Kernel, Firmware, and TrustZone analysis' book (English) author, (Packt Publishing)

-• 'Programmers Dev Course: Linux System and Kernel Expert' Main Instructor
+• Main instructor for 'Programmers Dev Course: Linux System and Kernel Expert'

-• LG Electronics 'Linux Kernel' and 'Armv8 Architecture' In-house Instructor (including domestic and overseas developers) - (2020~2024)
+• LG Electronics 'Linux Kernel' and 'Armv8 Architecture' in-house instructor (domestic and international developers included) - (2020~2024)

 Recommended for